For artists, the show must go on—and Zoom is their venue

 “The next two are going to be 20 people so that people can really talk to each other and we can really get to know each other,” she says.

-Still, Downey says, the first stitch up was a success, drawing participants from Chicago to California to Norway, each working on their own particular projects.
+Still, Downey says, the first stitch-up was a success, drawing participants from Chicago to California to Norway, each working on their own particular projects.

 Steve Treseler, saxophonist

-[It’s] keeping our regular rhythm and consistently of lessons for the students…and, of course, keeping my business alive at the same time.”
+[It’s] keeping our regular rhythm and consistency of lessons for the students . . . and, of course, keeping my business alive at the same time.”

-“We were able to see what projects folks were on and then there were a lot of conversations around different techniques and best practices and preferences and materials,” says Downey, adding that she might well continue to have online stitch ups after the pandemic is resolved.
-“It was neat, because normally in my stitch ups I’m teaching, and we’re all doing the same thing in the same medium.”
+“We were able to see what projects folks were on and then there were a lot of conversations around different techniques and best practices and preferences and materials,” says Downey, adding that she might well continue to have online stitch-ups after the pandemic is resolved.
+“It was neat, because normally in my stitch-ups I’m teaching, and we’re all doing the same thing in the same medium.”

 Other artists have taken to Zoom for educational purposes: Seattle saxophonist Steve Treseler, who lives in an area hit early on by the coronavirus outbreak, has begun hosting music lessons on the platform.
 He even published a Medium essay with advice to other instructors thinking of doing the same thing.
 Since Zoom—and the computers and smartphones many people use to connect to it—is really designed for voice, not music, it took some time to get himself and students optimized to use the system.
 But now it’s working well, he says.

-“[It’s] keeping our regular rhythm and consistently of lessons for the students who now seem quite isolated,” he says.
+“[It’s] keeping our regular rhythm and consistency of lessons for the students who now seem quite isolated,” he says.
 “And, of course, keeping my business alive at the same time.”

 Working with Zoom’s limitations